Soloda1/go-rest-api-auth/README.md

 # Simple REST API Auth

 **Simple REST API Auth** is a beginner project aimed at creating a basic authentication system using Go.
-This project serves as an introduction to building RESTful APIs, implementing JWT-based authentication, and session-based authentication with Redis caching in Go.
+This project serves as an introduction to building RESTful APIs, implementing JWT-based authentication, session-based authentication with Redis caching in Go, and generating API documentation using Swagger.
 It showcases fundamental concepts and practices in web development.

 ## Technologies Used
 - **Go**: The primary programming language used for developing this API.